YousefABDELRAZEK/Branchout/README.md

 * **User Authentication & Session Management**: Secure login and session handling to ensure each user's data is isolated and protected.
 Sessions persist across logins, providing a seamless experience.

-* **User-Specific Data**: Every user has their own dashboard to manage personal social links like LinkedIn, Twitter, Instagram, and more.
+* **User-Specific Data**: Every user has their social links like LinkedIn, Twitter, Instagram, and more only visible to the right user.

 * **Social Links CRUD**: Users can create, read, update, and delete their social links, managing their online presence in real time.